kobaltz/clamby/README.md

   end
 ```

+***Updating Definitions***

+I have done little testing with updating definitions online.
+However, there is a method that you can call `Clamby.update` which will execute `freshclam`.
+It is recommended that you follow the instructions below to ensure that this is done automatically on a daily/weekly basis.

 ***Viruses Detected***

 It's good to note that Clamby will not by default delete files which had a virus.
 Instead, this is left to you to decide what should occur with that file.
 Below is an example where if a scan came back `false`, the file would be deleted.